docwire/docwire/README.md

 <a name="api-concept"></a>
 ## API Concept

-DocWire processes data as a typed, lazy pipeline.
+DocWire is infrastructure, not a wrapper.
+You control the parsing chain, memory ownership, and data flow instead of depending on an opaque third-party service.
+The SDK processes data as a typed, lazy pipeline.
 You connect sources, parsers, transformers, and destinations using `operator|`.
 Building the pipeline does not execute it.
 Execution happens only when the pipeline is invoked.

 ### PipeChain and DataTree